-15 Best Open World RPGs Of All Time - Gameranx
+16 Best Open-World RPGs Of All Time - Gameranx

 - Genre: Action RPG

 There’s a reason Elden Ring is the highest-rated game ever on Opencritic.
-The game received perfect or nearly perfect reviews across the board.
-It is quite simply one of the best games ever, third person or not.
-However, as the first open-world Souls game, it also adds a lot to that already popular franchise.
-Hours upon hours can be lost exploring the world of Land’s Between.
-It’s the kind of game where you do “just one more thing” and then 3 hours fly by.
-Barring any major surprises, it’s likely to be most people’s game of the year for 2022, and with good reason.
+The game received perfect or near-perfect reviews across the board upon release, and as the first open-world Souls game, it also adds a lot to that already popular franchise.
+Hours upon hours can be lost exploring the world of Land’s Between, and barring any major surprises, it’s likely to be the Game of the Year for 2022, and with good reason.